 ammonia (NH3).

-The present chapter only considers emissions of particulate matter from cement plants, which mainly originate from pre- and after-treatment.
+The present chapter only considers emissions of particulate matter from cement kilns, which mainly originate from the rotary kiln but also include emissions from the preheater and raw mill.
+Cement production is not considered.
 Emissions from the kiln are a combination of combustion and process emissions but the emissions of the main pollutants — NOx, sulphur oxides (SOx), CO, non-methane volatile organic compounds (NMVOC), and NH3 — as well as heavy metals and persistent organic pollutants (POPs) are assumed to originate mainly from the combustion of the fuel.
 These emissions are therefore treated in chapter 1.A.2.f, which addresses combustion in cement production.
 This does not mean that these pollutants are not emitted in the process but since it is not possible to split the process and combustion emissions from cement production, it has been decided to treat these pollutants in the combustion chapter.

 In all kiln systems, the solid material is mixed with hot combustion gases.
 This mixing affects the emission of pollutants, since it acts as a built-in dry scrubber in which the pollutants are absorbed by or condensed on the fine raw material flowing counter.

-NOx are formed in the combustion process either by oxidation of the nitrogen in the combustion air (thermal NOx), or by oxidation of the nitrogen compounds in the fuel (fuel NOx).
+NOx emissions are formed in the combustion process either by oxidation of the nitrogen in the combustion air (thermal NOx), or by oxidation of the nitrogen compounds in the fuel (fuel NOx).
 Thermal NOx form at temperatures above 1200˚C. Due to the very high temperatures in the cement kiln thermal NOx dominate.
 Nitrogen monoxide accounts for about 95 % and nitrogen dioxide for about 5 %.

 SO2 emissions from cement plants are primarily determined by the content of volatile sulphur in the raw materials.
 This sulphur is emitted as SO2 from the low temperature end of the kiln system.
 Sulphur present as sulphates in the raw materials is only partly decomposed at high temperatures and almost completely discharged from the kiln system with the clinker.
 Sulphur introduced into the kiln with the fuels is oxidised to SO2 and will not lead to significant SO2 emissions as SO2 formed at the hot end of the kiln system reacts with the reactive, fine raw materials in the sintering zone, the precalciner and the hot part of the preheater.

 Dust (including particulate matter) emissions have traditionally been one of the main environmental concerns in relation to cement manufacture.
 Today, however dust emissions are reduced and controlled by very efficient filters.
 The main sources of dust are the stacks of the kiln system.
-In addition some channelled dust emissions occur in connection with the various grinding processes (raw materials, fuels, cement), and diffuse dust emission may arise from storage and handling of raw materials, fuels, clinker and cement, as well as from vehicle traffic used at the manufacturing site.
+In addition, some channelled dust emissions occur in connection with the various grinding processes (raw materials, fuels, cement), and diffuse dust emission may arise from storage and handling of raw materials, fuels, clinker and cement, as well as from vehicle traffic used at the manufacturing site.

 Chlorides and fluorides may enter into the kiln system with the raw materials and/or the fuels.
 The greater part is captured by the fine raw material particles and is discharged from the kiln system with the clinker.
 Small quantities leave the kiln system adsorbed on dust particles.